Vaibhavpisute/Inventory-management/README.md

 This project is designed for interview demonstrations and showcases:

-Python OOP concepts with clean class design
+Python OOP concepts with clean class design.

-Advanced SQL operations (JOINs, Views, Indexes, Subqueries)
+Advanced SQL operations (JOINs, Views, Indexes, Subqueries).

-FastAPI framework with comprehensive API documentation
+FastAPI framework with comprehensive API documentation.

-Database design with proper relationships and constraints
+Database design with proper relationships and constraints.

-Exception handling and error management
+Exception handling and error management.

-Modern development practices and project structure
+Modern development practices and project structure.

 🚀 Features
 Core Functionality